pranavtiwary/ListingApp/ListingApp/README.md

 # ListingApp
-Listing App listens to command and create user and listing in the application.
-Its display on microservice architecture.
+Listing App listens to command provided through command line interface.
+And then these commands is sent acroos to user service and listing service which runs as separate application.
+It is based on microservice architecture.

 Internal Module